 3. Limited bandwidth – SOAP has a lot of overhead when sending/receiving packets since it’s XML based, requires a SOAP header.
-However, REST requires less bandwidth to send requests to the server.
+However, the REST requires less bandwidth to send requests to the server.
 Its messages are mostly built using JSON.

-4. Ease of use – It is easy to implement, test, and maintain REST based application.
+4. Ease of use – It is easy to implement, test, and maintain REST-based application.

 Q-20.
 Can you tell us which Java API helps in developing a RESTFul web service?